alitet01/etc/README.md

 * Copy time entries dates cover the period from date_from 00:00 Your time till date_till 23:59 Your time.
 It is better to set Timezone UTC+00 in user profile for the user which token set to access source Toggl.

+* Time entries without start & stop time (duration only) do not copied

 * Please do not delete clients, projects, tasks objects.
 If You will create new ones with same name links to objects will be lost because new objects will get other ids.